 Jennifer Hetrick considers herself a language thrower of sorts.
-Having graduated from Clarion University of Pennsylvania with a B.A. degree in philosophy and a minor in English writing, she contributes to several local publications and she is currently managing a three-year poetry project called the labors of our fingertips: poems from manufacturing history in berks county, and the first volume was published in September 2015.
+Having graduated from Clarion University of Pennsylvania with a B.A. degree in philosophy and a minor in English writing, she contributes to several local publications and she is currently managing a three-year poetry project called the labors of our fingertips: poems from manufacturing history in berks county, and the first and second volumes were published in September 2015 and 2016.
 She features her poetry-teaching on a blog called Poetry with Jennifer Hetrick.
 Her other blog, the garden harlot, easily explains her penchant for hiking and photographing scenes of plants from unexpected viewpoints.
 A lot of her freelance writing involves focusing on farms, local food, kindness, compassion, exploring the mind, and green-speak.

 Carlino's Specialty Foods brings to life an authentic gourmet take away experience, where respect for Olde World recipes blends with new world trends, in a bustling marketplace steaming with hospitality, foodstuffs and a la carte delicacies, for everyday, easy entertaining or big occasions.
 Fast, fresh and fabulous.